dignifiedquire/cpuprofiler/README.md

 The final step is the fun part - analyzing the profile!

+### Heap Profiling

+To use the heap profiler, a custom allocator is used.
+This feature requires a nightly compiler for now and setting the feature `heap`, to enable.

 ### Analyzing the profile

 To analyze the profile we use google's [pprof](https://github.com/google/pprof) tool.